How to Write a 5 Paragraph Essay

 So, for example, if one of your supporting arguments was about limiting the use of resources, you could say: “Limiting the use of our natural resources and improving their efficiency are key steps to improving the health of our planet.”

 Concluding Hook Sentence (Optional)

-Example: “The health of our planet is of great importance, and after all, we don’t want to live in a wasteland do we?”
+Concluding paragraph example: “The health of our planet is of great importance, and after all, we don’t want to live in a wasteland, do we?”

 This gives the 5 paragraph essay some spice at the end and makes the reader question your statement.